-Mutations in the SLC9A6 gene typically lead to an abnormally short NHE6 protein that is nonfunctional or that is broken down quickly in cells, resulting in the absence of functional NHE6 channels.
+Mutations in the SLC9A6 gene typically lead to an abnormally short NHE6 protein that is nonfunctional or that is broken down quickly in cells, resulting in the absence of functional NHE6 proteins.
 As a result, the pH in endosomes is not properly maintained.
 It is unclear how unregulated endosomal pH leads to neurological problems in people with Christianson syndrome.
 Some studies have shown that protein trafficking by endosomes is important for learning and memory, but the role of endosomal pH or the NHE6 protein in this process has not been identified.

 This condition is inherited in an X-linked recessive pattern.
 The gene associated with this condition is located on the X chromosome, which is one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
 In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
 Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 In X-linked recessive inheritance, a female with one mutated copy of the gene in each cell is called a carrier.
 She can pass on the altered gene but usually does not experience signs and symptoms of the disorder.
 Occasionally, however, females who carry an SLC9A6 gene mutation have mild learning disabilities.
 It is unclear if these disabilities are related to the gene mutation or occur by chance.